La Guajira, Colombia

 Luis and Monica share home brewed coffee.

-Many Wayuu youth are uncertain about their future in the region, especially if the drought continues.
+Many Wayuu youth are uncertain about their future in the region, especially if water shortages continue.

 "Wayuu life has changed 200% since the arrival of El Cerrejón 3 decades ago.
-Changed negatively, completely." -Luis I
+Changed negatively, completely." -Luis S

 Teens from La Completa often hang out together at Luis and Monica's home.